Zorba-the-buddhah/Zorba-The-Buddhah.github.io/index.md

 ### [Candle Duration](./indicators/candle-duration.md)
 ![Candle Duration Thumbnail](./assets/image/candle-duration-thumb.png){: width="300" height="169"}

-Candle Duration visualizes the time span of each candle, helping traders identify areas of high and low market activity.
+The Candle Duration indicator reintroduces the time dimension into non-time-based charts on the ATAS platform, such as volume, delta, or tick charts.
+It color-codes candles based on the time they take to form, offering insights into market activity.
+A new feature allows users to disable logging of candle durations to prevent log overload during extended trading sessions.

 ### [Variable Index Dynamic Average (VIDYA)](./indicators/vidya.md)
 ![Vidya Thumbnail](./assets/image/vidya-thumb.png){: width="300" height="169"}